stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 ## Settings precedence and user updates

-{{ mwp }} installs a number of files in `$prefix/share/mwp/`.
+{{ mwp }} installs a number of icon files in `$prefix/share/mwp/pixmaps`.
 The user can override these by creating an eponymous file in the user configuration directory, `~/.config/mwp/pixmaps/`.
 Such user configurations are never over-written on upgrade.

 For example, to replace a {{ mwp }} specific icon; i.e. replace the GCS Location icon (`$prefix/share/mwp/pixmaps/gcs.svg`) with a user defined file `~/.config/mwp/pixmaps/gcs.svg`.

-While the file name must be consistent, the format does not have to be; the replacement could be be a PNG, rather than SVG; we're a real OS and file "extensions" are an advisory illusion.
+While the file name must be consistent, the format does not have to be; the replacement could be be a PNG, rather than SVG; we're not MSDOS and file "extensions" are an advisory illusion.

 ### Example

 e.g. replace the inav-radar icon.

-    mkdir -p `~/config/mwp/pixmaps
+    mkdir -p ~/config/mwp/pixmaps
     # copy the preview image
     cp ~/.local/share/mwp/pixmaps/preview.png  ~/config/mwp/pixmaps/
     # (optionally) resize it to 32x32 pixels